Rishabharora2773/bigstackversions/README.md

-This is a repo for all the bigstack project versions
+This is a repo for all the bigstack project versions.